Website Preloader

 • the safe inclusion of children and young people.

-View the full policy details here.
+View the full policy details here

 Underdale High School is a caring, inclusive community that provides opportunities for innovative, challenging, and creative learning whilst valuing success and wellbeing for all.
 Our core values encompass Resilience, Optimism, Courage and Knowledge.
 We aim to establish a community in which everybody upholds our school values and where individual differences are appreciated, understood and accepted.
 Everybody has a right to enjoy their time at school.

-View the full policy details here.
+View the full policy details here

 This policy provides guidance to the finance team for the recovery of all outstanding debt due to the Governing Council.
 Most of these debts will be for the Compulsory Materials & Services charge but this policy will be applied to other debts, for example, books not returned to the Learning Hub and subject fees.

-View the full policy details here.
+View the full policy details here

-event of a grievance, the following guidelines may be used.
-For further detail refer to the Department’s
+Good relationships within the school community give children a greater chance of success.
+However in the event of a grievance, the following guidelines may be used.
+For further detail refer to the Department’s documents – “Grievance Procedures for Employees” and the “Grievance Resolution Policy”.

-View the full policy details here.
+View the full policy details here

 Underdale High School has a vision for using innovative technologies in the teaching and learning programs of the school.
 We aim to promote engaging and interactive curriculum delivery and assessment which improve the educational outcomes for all students.
 The key aim of the integration of technology into the teaching and learning at Underdale High School is to ensure that all students can become competent, discriminating, and creative users of a range of technologies.